robertpaulmarinko/marinko-family-web-site-js/readme.md

 ## Deploying to AWS

-Web site files are hosted in a S3 bucket call www.marinkofamily.com
+Web site files are in a S3 bucket call www.marinkofamily.com.

 Run the `./deploy.ps1` PowerShell file to upload files to the bucket

+## AWS Hosting

+The website is hosted using a CloudFront distribution.

+In the CloudFront distribution, custom error responses are added for 400, 403 and 404 error codes.
+The response redirects to /index.html and returns a 200 response.
+That way if a url to a specific path is used, which will not exist in S3, CloudFront will redirect to the index.html page, which will handle rendering the correct content.

+Not sure if 400 and 404 are really needed, this did not start working until the 403 code was added.

 ## Web Components Resources